-LCDR Katie L. Bante Wins Walter F. Snyder Environmental Health Award From NSF International and NEHA
+LCDR Katie L. Bante Wins Walter F. Snyder Environmental Health Award From NSF and NEHA

-The Snyder Award honors NSF International’s cofounder and first executive director, Walter F. Snyder, who provided outstanding contributions to the advancement of environmental and public health.
+The Snyder Award honors NSF’s cofounder and first executive director, Walter F. Snyder, who provided outstanding contributions to the advancement of environmental and public health.

 “Not only is LCDR Bante a highly proficient public health professional, she excels at recognizing environmental health disparities and motivating stakeholders to apply innovative solutions,” says CDR Jennifer Dobson, MPH, REHS, DAAS, Environmental Health Services Manager at Yukon-Kuskokwim Health Corporation.
 “The impacts of her work are substantial and far reaching – from the tribal health system in remote Alaska to the Coast Guard aviation community.”
 CDR Dobson worked with LCDR Bante in Alaska and nominated her for the award.

 Working as an environmental health professional since 2008, LCDR Bante has taken leadership roles in multiple initiatives to recognize and improve environmental health disparities.
 She has provided direct expertise to diverse populations on a wide range of environmental health issues including drinking water, solid waste management, indoor air quality, pest management and vector control, infection control and occupational health and safety.